franciscoxavier04/pm-BIM/docs/enterprise-guide/enterprise-cloud-guide/enterprise-cloud-faq/README.md

 **OpenProject.eu**

 This hosting infrastructure all sub-processors are located in the EU.
 There is no transfer to sub-processors outside the EU (e.g. AWS).
 We send transactional emails with Rapidmail.

+**Old OpenProject.eu Shard (Germany)**

+Prior to July 2025, our services were hosted across both Netways and Scaleway data center environments.
+Starting July 2025, Scaleway will become our sole data center provider.

+All existing customers will be migrated to Scaleway in September 2025.
+Customers who choose not to transition to Scaleway can opt out.
+In that case:
+-   Contracts will be automatically terminated by February 2026, or
+-   Customers may cancel their contracts earlier if they wish.